ofisette/hpc-intro-plato/_episodes/13-scheduler.md

 > > {{ site.sched.comment }} --ntasks-per-node=16
 > > {{ site.sched.comment }} --mem=30G
 > >
-> > echo -n "This script is running on "
+> > echo -n "This script is running on:"
 > > sleep 20 # time in seconds
 > > hostname
 > > echo "This script has finished successfully."